 To be continued…

-Come back next month for part II of the article.
-We’ll cover the in’s and out’s of the navigation techniques including the “Circles of Concern” algorithms and how the various approaches fared.
+Read on for part II of the article where we cover the in’s and out’s of the navigation techniques including the “Circles of Concern” algorithms and how the various approaches fared.

 At NetBurner, we love to see all of the amazing applications and products one can make with our embedded platforms.
 Our ongoing project with the Autonomous Vehicle Challenge really highlights the capabilities of NetBurner SOM’s in complex, real-time, low-power applications.
 As always, comment below with questions or reports on your work in this area.
 If you use any of the code please tell us how it works out for you.